jverzani/SpecialPolynomials.jl/README.md

-A package providing various polynomial types (assuming different polynomial bases) beyond the standard basis polynomials in the `Polynomials` package.
+A package providing various polynomial types (assuming different polynomial bases) beyond the standard basis polynomials in the [`Polynomials.jl`](https://github.com/JuliaMath/Polynomials.jl) package.
 This package includes many classic orthogonal polynomials, the Lagrange and Newton interpolating polynomials, and the Bernstein polynomials.